-Thanks to the CARD Act of 2009, which outlawed certain types of fees, banks and credit card issuers are getting more and more creative about how they charge consumers.
+Thanks to the Credit Card Accountability, Responsibility, and Disclosure (Credit CARD) Act of 2009, which outlawed certain types of fees, banks, and credit card issuers are getting more and more creative about how they charge consumers.

-Certified Financial Planner Kimberly Foss, who founded the Roseville, Calif.-based Empyrion Wealth Management, has heard complaints about annoying new fees from her clients and even her college-aged daughter.
+Certified Financial Planner, Kimberly Foss, who founded the Roseville, California-based Empyrion Wealth Management, has heard complaints about annoying new fees from her clients and even her college-aged daughter.
 “It’s insane!” says Foss.
 “She uses a debit card, and after three withdrawals in a month, she was charged $25 for excess withdrawals.”

 In addition to excess withdrawal fees, here are a few others popping up:

-Foreign transaction fee: Some credit card issuers tack on a foreign transaction fee of about three percent when you buy something from outside the country (even if you’re shopping online with a foreign retailer and the purchase is in your local currency).
+Some credit card issuers tack on a foreign transaction fee of about 3% when you buy something from outside the country.
+This can happen even if you’re shopping online with a foreign retailer and the purchase is in your local currency.
 If you travel internationally on a regular basis, you might consider getting a credit card that doesn’t charge a foreign transaction fee.
 Otherwise, you can sometimes bypass the fee by cashing in the cash or traveler’s checks in the local currency.

-Paper statement fees: Some banks now charge account holders to receive a monthly statement in the mail or offer incentives to those who opt into e-statements.
-For young computer-literate consumers, going paperless is an easy way to avoid this fee, but Foss says she has older clients who don’t own computers or aren’t as comfortable using them.
+Some banks now charge account holders to receive a monthly statement in the mail or offer incentives to those who opt into e-statements.
+For young, computer-literate consumers, going paperless is an easy way to avoid this fee.
+But Foss says she has older clients who don’t own computers or aren’t as comfortable using them.

 Not happy about a fee you’re getting charged?
 Foss suggests following these steps to prevent those pesky fees from eating away at your money:

-Read the fine print.
-Most of the time, these fees are outlined in the fine print when you sign up for a bank account or credit card, but few people take the time to read it.
+Most of the time, fees are outlined in the fine print when you sign up for a bank account or credit card, but few people take the time to read it.
 “You should read it because those fees sneak up on you,” says Foss.
-Also monitor your statements so you’ll know if you’re getting charged new fees.
+Also, monitor your statements so you’ll know if you’re getting charged new fees.

 Switching banks or credit cards isn’t the most convenient option, but if all else fails, shop around for a bank or credit card that has fewer fees attached.